dask/dask/docs/source/distributed-design.rst

 Distributed Scheduling Details
 ==============================

+*Dask.distributed has not been battle tested.
+It is for experimental use only*

 Client-Scheduler, Scheduler-Worker and Worker-Worker interactions can be complex and deserve prose documentation.
 Because this code lives in three separate files we consolidate some documentation here.